-CUL-2: Applications for future development of housing sites consistent with the HEU floating zone program, wherein the City has determined a potential for impacts to historical resources, shall be required to comply with the following mitigation framework:
+CUL-2: Applications for future development of housing sites consistent with the HEU floating new zone program, wherein the City has determined a potential for impacts to historical resources, shall be required to comply with the following mitigation framework:

-Prior to the issuance of any permit for future development consistent with the HEU floating zone program located on a previously undisturbed housing site, an archaeological survey shall be conducted by a qualified archaeologist to evaluate the presence of archaeological resources and the need for project impact mitigation by preservation, relocation, or other methods.
-An archaeological resource report shall be submitted by the project applicant to the City and shall include the methods used to determine the presence or absence of archaeological resources, identify potential impacts from the proposed project, and evaluate the significance of any archaeological resources identified.
+Prior to the issuance of any permit for future development consistent with the HEU floatingnew zone program located on a previously undisturbed housing site, an archaeological survey shall be conducted by a qualified archaeologist to evaluate the presence of archaeological resources and the need for project impact mitigation by preservation, relocation, or other methods.
+The archaeological survey should include a records search at the South Coastal Information Center branch of the California Historical Research Information System, to determine if previously recorded prehistoric or historic archaeological resources exist on the housing site.
+In addition, the Native American Heritage Commission should be contacted to perform a Sacred Lands File Search.
+An archaeological resource report detailing the results of the record search, Sacred Lands Search, and the field survey of the housing site shall be submitted by the project applicant to the City. and The report shall include the methods used to determine the presence or absence of archaeological resources, identify potential impacts from the proposed project, and evaluate the significance of any archaeological resources identified.
 If potentially significant impacts to an identified archaeological resource are identified, the report shall also recommend appropriate mitigation to reduce the impacts to below a level of significance.
+All information regarding site locations, Native American human remains, and associated funerary objects should be in a separate confidential addendum and not be made available for public disclosure.
+Reports shall be submitted to the South Coastal Information Center upon finalization.